otrv4/otrv4/otrv4.md

 **Bob:**

-1. Generates ephemeral ECDH keys with a secret key `y` and a public key `Y`.
+1. Generates ephemeral ECDH keys: a secret key `y` and a public key `Y`.
-2. Generates ephemeral 3072-DH keys with a secret key `b` and a public key `B`.
+2. Generates ephemeral 3072-DH keys: a secret key `b` and a public key `B`.

     ```
     Details: